LivingWithHippos/blog-android/pages/01.home/01.ViewBinding/view-binding-recyclerview-multiple-layout/default.md

 - Write the xml layout of each RecyclerView's item.
 See here for the one used in the project (or visit the repo)

 - Our ViewHolders must receive the correct ViewBinding corresponding to the just-created xml layout (layout_name.xml -> LayoutNameBinding) and initialize it.
-Build the project if you're not seeing the bindings ibn the auto-complete menu. _clicklistener is just a function used as callback, see [here](https://kotlinlang.org/docs/reference/lambdas.html#higher-order-functions-and-lambdas) to learn a little about higher order function.
-It's optional but you almost always need some kind of feedback from list taps.
+Re-build the project if you do not see the bindings in the auto-complete menu. _clicklistener is just a function used as callback, see [here](https://kotlinlang.org/docs/reference/lambdas.html#higher-order-functions-and-lambdas) to learn a little about higher-order function.
+It's optional, but you almost always need some feedback from taps on a list.

 ```kotlin